osbridge/openconferenceware/themes/README.txt

 else in the "config/theme.txt" file, else it falls back to the "default" theme.

+To specify which theme you would like to use, create a new config/theme.txt file, containing the name of the folder for the theme settings.

 == Customizing

 See the files in the "themes/default" directory to see the files